 JobKeeper payments should not be included as turnover, however other government subsidies can be included.
 For example the NSW Small Business COVID-19 Support Grant.

-All my staff are casuals of less than 12-months standing, so I don’t get JobKeeper, is my business still covered by these measures?
+All my staff are casuals of less than 12-months standing, so I don’t get JobKeeper.
+Is my business still covered by these measures?

-Certain businesses are excluded from the provisions under the eligible entity test for JobKeeper, including foreign governments and their agencies, local governments and wholly-owned corporations of these bodies, and companies for which a liquidator has been appointed.
+Certain businesses are excluded from the provisions under the qualifying entity test for JobKeeper, including foreign governments and their agencies, local governments and wholly-owned corporations of these bodies, and companies for which a liquidator has been appointed.

 Commercial landlords that provide rent relief to eligible tenants will be entitled to land tax relief of equivalent value, up to a maximum of 25 per cent of their land tax liability for 2020 on the relevant property.